rogerallen/rogerallen.github.com/source/content/creating_distortion.md

 here](https://github.com/overtone/overtone/blob/master/src/overtone/examples/instruments/guitar_synth.clj).

 If you have suggestions or happen to know about properly modelling a guitar, let me know.
-I'd love to hear ideas on improve the synth.
+I'd love to hear ideas on how to improve the synth.